 3. Extended exhale – An extended exhale increases the relaxation and makes the inhale deeper and more rhythmical.
 For optimal breathing, the inhale should be 2-3 seconds, exhale 3-4 seconds followed by a pause for 2-3 seconds.
 The extended exhale also has a positive effect on the inhale which gets deeper.

-4. Straight posture – An upright posture gives a deeper breathing where the diaphragm gets more space to work.
-Your thoughts and feelings are affected in a positive way and at the same time, it gets easier to breathe through the nose.
+4. Straight posture – An upright position gives a deeper breathing where the diaphragm gets more space to work.
+Your thoughts and feelings are affected positively, and at the same time, it gets easier to breathe through the nose.

 5. Body consciousness – Be aware of your body and how tense or relaxed it is in different situations.
-A relaxed body makes it easier to keep a rhythmical and relaxed breathing.
+A comfortable body makes it easier to keep a rhythmical and relaxed breathing.